 The trip fare is a combination of:

-- Distance Cost: Ola charges Per KM of Travel after an initial fixed fare Distance (varies as per the type of cab)
+- Distance Cost: Ola charges Per KM of Travel after an initial fixed fare Distance (varies based on the type of cab)

-- Waiting Time: In case you made the driver wait, additional waiting time charges are levied to you
+- Waiting Time: If you make the driver wait, additional waiting time charges are levied

 - Service Tax on the total trip fare